swemeshy/counts_to_csv/README.md

 # Counts to CSV

-Writes the counts matrix in an AnnData object to a CSV file.
-The file must be an H5 or H5AD file, and it must have the counts matrix in `/X`.
+Writes the counts matrix in an AnnData file to a CSV file.
+The file must be an H5 or H5AD file, and it must have the CSR formatted counts matrix in `/X/data`.

-Note: Currently only writes matrices of float values.

 ## Installation